-Helen Kirkpatrick Watts, the daughter of A. H. Watts, vicar of Lenton, was born in 1881.
+Helen Kirkpatrick Watts, the daughter of A. H. Watts, vicar of Lenton, was born in Sunderland in 1881.

 Watts joined Women's Social and Political Union (WSPU) in December 1907 after hearing Christabel Pankhurst speak in Nottingham.
 It seems that she was not a very active member until she was arrested during a demonstration outside the House of Commons on 24th February 1909.
 When she was released the following month she was presented with bouquets in the suffragette colours and with illuminated scrolls designed by Sylvia Pankhurst to commemorate her imprisonment.